What should you do when your car dies, and you still owe money on it?

 Manufacturer Warranty

-Always check your manufacturer’s warranty if your car broke down and you still owe money on the financing.
-Why pay for a repair that is too expensive if you don’t have to?
+Always check your manufacturer’s warranty if your car breaks down and you still owe money on the financing.
+Why pay for a too-expensive repair if you don’t have to?

 Check to see if your manufacturer’s warranty has yet to expire.
 Typically, these programs have a time (up to 10 years) and mileage (up to 100,000) limit, varying across four categories.